 If you don't keep the little promises to your children, how can they expect you to keep the big ones?
 Right from the start, you create a negative environment of distrust between your child and you.
 Moreover, you disappoint them and make them feel a plethora of negative emotions.
-Again, this doesn't bode too well on your relationship.
+Again, this doesn't bode too well for your relationship.

 2. You make them feel unimportant

 If you bail on dropping your child to his or her friend's house, even though you promised them for days on end, you make them feel unimportant.
-Moreover, you child will notice if you keep your word to others and not to them.
+Moreover, your child will notice if you keep your word to others and not to them.
 Thus, when you keep your promises to your children, you are saying, "You are very important to me".

 Also read: Parenting Tips: 5 Things You Should Not Say In Front Of Your Kids